Euclid preparation. Modelling spectroscopic clustering on mildly nonlinear scales in beyond-$\Lambda$CDM models: Perturbation theory beyond- L CDM

-For a dark energy fluid the equation of state parameter is defined as $w = p_{\rm DE}/\rho_{\rm DE}$, where $p_{\rm DE}$ and $\rho_{\rm DE}$ are the pressure and the background energy density of the fluid.
+For a dark energy fluid the equation of state parameter is defined as $w = p_{\rm DE}/(\rho_{\rm DE} c^2)$, where $p_{\rm DE}$ and $\rho_{\rm DE}$ are the pressure and the background energy density of the fluid.
 In $\Lambda$CDM, $w=-1$.
 In general, $w$ can be a function of time.
 One such (phenomenological) form was proposed by Chevalier--Polarski--Linder \citep[CPL,][]{Chevallier:2000qy,Linder:2002et}:

 where $w_0$ and $w_a$ are constants.
 This form is essentially the first order Taylor expansion of $w(a)$ about the present time, where we have chosen the present day scale factor to be $a=1$.
-Taking only the first order Taylor expansion also implies we assume the equation of state is slowly evolving.
+Taking only the first order Taylor expansion also implies we assume the equation of state is slowly evolving. \cref{eq:cplpar} effectively changes the background expansion $H$ but leaves all other functional modifications to $\Lambda$CDM at their $\Lambda$CDM values, that is $\mu(k,a)=1$ and $\Xi=\gamma_2 = \gamma_3 = 0$.